 Using macros which are not part of Ryzom's integrated macro system in order to make your character partly or completely independent of your direct control is strictly prohibited.

 Control of several characters by the use of a third-party program is strictly prohibited.
 If, during a check, the Support Team is not able to discern whether a player is abusing this rule, the player will have to provide the proof that they are not using any third-party software to control several characters at the same time.

 5.1- General rule for multiboxing

 When a player plays several characters simultaneously (multiboxing), there should be no doubt for an observer that they are controlled manually one after the other and not by a bot.
 In case of doubt, the observer is invited to send to the Support Team a video/videos showing the characters acting in an apparently synchronized way.
 The Support Team will then decide if this constitutes a breach of this Code of Conduct and, if so, whether it is the work of a possible bot (see III.3) or if it is a breach of this paragraph.
 In the latter case, the accounts concerned will be subject to a simultaneous connection restriction (inability to connect two or more accounts simultaneously).

 5.3- Multiboxing for more than 4 characters

 The number of accounts connected at the same time is limited to four.
 However, Customer Support may make exceptions in individual cases (such as a large family, public computer etc).
-If you believe you should be exempted, please contact the Support Team at firstname.lastname@example.org, mentioning the reason for your request along with the names of all the accounts concerned.
+If you believe you should be granted such an exception, please create a ticket via https://support.ryzom.com, stating the reason for your request and the logins of all affected accounts.